Intruder Watch by DARC, Germany

 7.000 - 7.200

 24.890 - 24.990

 28.000 - 29.700

-In the national context, this regulates the Amateurfunkverordnung (AFuV), Anlage 1 (zu § 1 Nr.
+In the national context it's regulated by Amateurfunkverordnung (AFuV), Anlage 1 (zu § 1 Nr.
 6).

-Monitoring and reporting centre for foreign radio services within the exclusive the exclusive amateur radio bands up to 30 MHz (shortwave, HF)
+Monitoring and reporting centre for foreign radio services within the exclusive amateur radio bands up to 30 MHz (shortwave, HF)

 The Intruder Monitoring Unit of the DARC is the intruder watch of the DARC e.V. and deals with unauthorised use of our bands by other radio services within the framework of frequency monitoring.
 At the same time, it serves as a reporting centre for the radio amateur community and in this function receives reports on intruders.
 On this basis, we consolidate the information and, if necessary, initiate official steps that lead to the shutdown of illegal transmissions.

 Unauthorised use of the amateur radio bands occurs when a foreign station uses the 40-, 20-, 17,- 15-, 12- or 10-metre bands, because according to the international telecommunications treaty these bands are exclusively allocated to amateur radio.